daria-analytics/ab-test-online-cinema/README.md

 [Open Jupyter Notebook](./online_cinema_ab_test.ipynb)

-A/B testing analysis of an online cinema using Python and statistical methods.

 ## Project Overview

 This project analyzes the results of an A/B test conducted in an online cinema service to evaluate the impact of product changes on user activity.